 That said, I am not going to give it a pass merely because of it’s female pedigree.
 That would be unfair.
 I have to judge it like any other movie.

 So, back to the story… Jane gets an inheritance and decides to fulfill her life dream and go to a living play experience called Austenland.
-It is similar to a murder mystery parties that were popular about 10 years ago but it’s over weeks.
+It is similar to the murder mystery parties that were popular about 10 years ago but over a few weeks.
 All of the staff are actors playing parts down to the servants.

 Jennifer Coolidge gets some of the funniest bits as a ditzy American guest (she has played this role many times before with funnier dialogue.
 See the Christopher Guest movies).
 But even her lines feel so strained and molded into this ridiculous premise.
 Whether in the book or movie I couldn’t buy this place existing and appealing to anyone, even the most die hard of Austen fans.

-However, if you accept the premise so many of the jokes fall flat.
-There is an extended scene with a play that I didn’t think was funny.
+However, even if you accept the premise, so many of the jokes fall flat.
+For example, there is an extended scene with a play that I didn’t think was funny.
 There are pratfalls and falls on horses that weren’t funny.
-And a horse giving birth scene which would have you believe a foal comes out in the time it takes a woman to grab a handful of hay or at least that Jane believes such a thing.
+And a horse giving birth scene, which would have you believe a foal comes out in the time it takes a woman to grab a handful of hay or at least that Jane believes such a thing.
 Really, Jane?

 Then things became awkward when a member of the ‘cast’ assaults Jane and yet she continues on with her stay.
 Did she just think that was part of the play?
-A little regency era attempted rape to complete your stay….Like I said it went from unfunny to uncomfortable and even a little creepy.
+A little regency era attempted rape to complete your stay….Like I said it went from unfunny, to uncomfortable, to even a little creepy.

 You also see the behind the scenes of the actors which makes the scenes in costume feel even weirder.
 And yet with all that they tag on the most unbelievable ending.
-Like I said earlier, Austen’s romances worked because of choices the characters made, tough choices.
-They were often brave and loyal to a fault.
-The characters that are impetuous, romantic and silly, are all either taught to be more sensible or are unhappy in their choice (Lydia, Marianne, Mary Musgrove, Catherine and even Emma).
+Like I said earlier, Austen’s romances worked because of choices the characters make, tough choices.
+They are often brave and loyal to a fault.
+The characters that are impetuous, romantic and silly, are all either taught to be more sensible or are unhappy in their choices (Lydia, Marianne, Mary Musgrove, Catherine and even Emma).

-Aside from coming to the park and then leaving Jane in the movie doesn’t really make any tough choices.
+Aside from coming to the park and then leaving, Jane in Austenland, doesn’t really make any tough choices.
 Everything happens to her not by her, making the story less gripping.
 There is not the sense of a character growing and the viewer isn’t left wondering ‘will Jane’s foibles spoil her chance at real love?’.

-Austen’s heroines do not need rescue and they would not have had dramatic romcom scenes at airports.
-Maybe a letter perhaps (or lengthy email) but I can’t think of any bold romantic gestures in an Austen book.
-Perhaps Darcy fixing Lydia’s problem but even that expected no fanfare and he didn’t even want Lizzy to know of his involvement.
-Such soft and subtle characters builds tension and makes the ending so satisfying.
-They are not simply the wild passionate love but the careful consideration of two hearts meant to be together, that almost weren’t.
+Austen’s heroines do not need rescue, and they would not have had dramatic romcom scenes at airports.
+Maybe a letter perhaps (or lengthy email). but I can’t think of any bold romantic gestures in any Austen book.
+Perhaps Darcy fixing Lydia’s problem but even that expected no fanfare. and he didn’t even want Lizzy to know of his involvement.
+Such soft and subtle characters build tension and makes the endings so satisfying.
+They are not simply wild passionate love but the careful consideration of two hearts meant to be together, that almost weren’t.

-The couple in Austenland don’t really spend that much time together and they have even less actual conversations (and a lot of that is staged for a long time or we don’t know how much is staged by either one).
-The ending would have been a lot more satisfying if she had sued the place and changed her life (learned something).
+The couple in Austenland don’t spend much time together, and they have even less actual conversations (and a lot of that is staged for a long time or we don’t know how much is staged by either one).
+The ending would have been a lot more satisfying if she had sued the place and changed her life (actually learned something…).

 In the end, it just didn’t make me laugh.
 A big problem in a comedy.
 I think I’ll go watch Mr Collins propose.
 Now that is funny…